Best Knives for Cutting Vegetables

 Best All-Around Knives for Cutting Vegetables

 Some knives just do more.
 These types of knives can chop, slice, dice and mince.
-The stalwart of any kitchen is a chef knife, but a santoku knife also works great, and if you have never used a Vegetable Knife (sometimes called a vegetable cleaver), it is a fantastic knife for large vegetables.
+The stalwart of any kitchen is a chef knife, but a santoku knife also works great, and if you have never used a vegetable knife (sometimes called a vegetable cleaver), it is a fantastic knife for large vegetables.
 All of these knives are good for chopping, dicing and mincing things like carrots, celery, onions, eggplant and cauliflower.

 Petite Chef, Santoku and a Vegetable Knife